BekajMelos/oms-sensemaking/README.md

 ##### Visual Studio Code

-To integrate with Visual Studio Code, use the [Ruff extension for Visual Studio Code]
+To integrate with Visual Studio Code, use the [Ruff extension for Visual Studio Code] and/or the [MyPy extension for Visual Studio Code]

 ##### PyCharm